 Because going green includes reducing waste, it can significantly improve a company’s overall efficiency while cutting down on total operating costs.
 By reducing, reusing and recycling materials, business leaders can prevent the waste of money and natural resources.

-For example, turning off the building’s heat or air conditioning system overnight will save energy, cut down on utility costs and boost the business’ bottom line.
+For example, turning off the building’s heat or air conditioning system overnight will save energy, cut down on utility costs and boost the business’s bottom line.
 Similarly, switching to digital file management and printing less will decrease paper usage and diminish the amount of money dedicated to buying printing materials.
 Consider buying refillable ink cartridges instead of single-use ones to save money and reduce the amount of plastic your company throws away.

 3. Healthier Workplace Environment